citation-file-format/ruby-cff/README.md

 ### Synopsis

-This library provides a Ruby interface to manipulate CITATION.cff files.
-The primary entry points are the Model and File classes.
+This library provides a Ruby interface to create and edit Citation File Format (CFF) files.
+The resulting files can be validated against a formal schema to ensure correctness and can be output in a number of different citation-friendly formats.

+The primary API entry points are the `Model` and `File` classes.

 See the [CITATION.cff documentation](https://citation-file-format.github.io/) for more details about the Citation File Format.